fpco/halogen-form/README.md

 Which lets you use your own way of talking to explain error messages.

+## Using the form component in a slot

 With our error type defined, we can use the component and build a
 form: